 There is only one building material that has stood the test of time, from humanity’s primitive beginnings to the technological marvels of today’s society—stone.

 These wonders of nature are slowly created over time, using natural elements to create immaculate, unique designs.
 Each tile and slab is one-of-a-kind, depending on how deep in the earth it was excavated from and how long it took to form.
-At Signorino, we search the planet for the finest selection of stone formations—whether it be Travertine, Marble, Quartzite, Limestone and Granite—and bring them to Australian shores.
+At Signorino, we search the planet for the finest selection of stone formations—whether it be Travertine, Marble tiles, Quartzite, Limestone and Granite—and bring them to Australian shores.
 And don’t worry about the maintenance, we’ll give you a solution that will eliminate the stress.

 Natural stone is also environmentally friendly, because its, well, natural.
 You can mix it with other natural and sustainably sourced materials too.